Prolonged Exposure Therapy for Adolescents (PE-A)

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study used the sample from Foa et al. (2013).
-The purpose of the study was to investigate the relationship between changes in PTSD and depression during Prolonged Exposure Therapy for Adolescents (PE-A) and client-centered therapy (CCT).
+The study used the sample as Foa et al. (2013).
+The purpose of the study was to investigate the relationship between changes in post-traumatic stress disorder (PTSD) and depression during Prolonged Exposure Therapy for Adolescents (PE-A) and client-centered therapy (CCT).
 Participants were randomly assigned to PE-A or CCT.
 Measures utilized include the Schedule of Affective Disorders and Schizophrenia for School-Age Children (K-SADS), Beck Depression Inventory, and the Child PTSD Symptom Scale–Self-Report (CPSS-SR).
 Results indicate that there is a reciprocal but asymmetrical relationship between changes in PTSD and depression during treatment in the overall sample.
 However, analysis showed that the reciprocal relation was observed only during PE-A. Reductions in PTSD led to reductions in depression to a greater extent than vice versa.
 For participants receiving CCT, reduction in PTSD led to reductions in depression but not vice versa.
 Limitations include the possible sample bias, lack of generalizability due to gender, and lack of follow-up.

 Length of controlled postintervention follow-up: None.